dtutila/midnight-dega/dao-contract/README.md

    ```

 5. Run `npm install` in the root folder to install all the necessary packages.
-6. Compile and build the code in the `marketplace-registry-contract` folder before running the code in the `marketplace-registry-cli` folder.
+6. Compile and build the code in the `contracts` folder before running the code in the `cli` folder.
-   In the `marketplace-registry-contract` folder, run this command:
+   In the `contracts` folder, run this command:

    ```sh
    npm run compact && npm run build